bottom-software-foundation/bottom-hs/README.md

 ## Usage as a library

-See the generate Haddock documentation in Hackage for module documentation.
+See the generated Haddock documentation in Hackage for module documentation.

 ## Development